How Long Does Dog Grooming Take?

 Type of service can affect dog grooming time

-A dog that is coming in for a full-service groom will take much longer than a dog coming in for just a bath.
+A dog coming in for a full-service groom will take much longer than a dog for a bath.

-This is because, during a full-service groom, the groomer must cut the dog’s hair and make them look nice and pretty.
+This is because, during a full-service grooming, the groomer must cut the dog’s hair and make them look nice and pretty.

 The size of the dog being groomed can impact grooming time

-Dogs come in many shapes and sizes, and not all need the same amount of time for grooming.
+Dogs come in many shapes and sizes, and not all need the same time for grooming.
 How long should you allow for a grooming appointment?

-The size of the dog in question will have a significant impact on the amount of time it takes for the dog to be groomed.
+The size of the dog in question will significantly impact the amount of time it takes to groom it.

 Naturally, all dogs should be groomed regularly, but it may take quite a bit longer for a large dog than it would for a toy dog.